Raw milk is not exceptionally dangerous compared to other commonly consumed foods. Let’s look at some data.

 0.007% of raw milk consumers get sick from raw milk.

-A person who consumes raw milk and lettuce is nearly 100 times more likely to get sick from the lettuce.
+A person who consumes raw milk and lettuce is more than 100 times more likely to get sick from the lettuce.

 Are raw milk related illnesses worse?
 Not if both raw milk and lettuce are suspected to carry the same pathogens like Escherichia coli O157:H7, Salmonella, Listeria, etc. Hemolytic uremic syndrome can come from any food, because the bug is independent from the food, which is the base concept of germ theory.
 Plant-based imitation milks contributed to the deaths of two people in August 2024, reminding us that the illnesses attributed to raw milk are not uniquely dangerous — as these same pathogens can be delivered by foods other than raw milk.